…and some useful information about your trip 😉

 When is the best time to visit Budapest?

 I visited Budapest in the autumn (early November) and I was fascinated!
-The weather was cool, like in Sofia, but there was more sunshine.
+The weather was chilly but sunny.

-I was there just in time to observe the preparations for Christmas markets, the decoration and the lights, which suggests that Budapest is worth visiting in the winter when it will definitely look like a Christmas fairytale.
+I was there just in time to observe the Christmas markets preparation, the festive decoration, and the lights, so strongly suggest you visit Budapest in the winter when it will definitely look like a Christmas-y fairytale.

 Spring and summer are nice almost everywhere, so whenever you get the chance – do not hesitate and pack up your bags!